peterthehan/bookmark/README.md

 # About

-Quickly bookmark all tabs in the current window.
+Bookmark all tabs in the current window.

 <div align="center">
   <p>